BilkentCompGen/valor/README.md

-	-l, --log_file [logfile name]: default is [output prefix]-valor.log -t, --threads [thread count]: sets number of threads to be used (default is 1)
+	-l, --log_file [logfile name]: default is [output prefix]-valor.log -t, --threads [thread count]: sets number of threads to be used (default is 1) -p, --ploidy  [Number of chromosome sets]      : Default is 2 -y, --single-copy-chr  [Chromosome name]      : sets copy number of a chromosome to 1 (example -y X -y Y for male humans).
 Help Parameters:

 	-v, --version                  : Print version and exit.